ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 provide a simple octet stream transport.

-For preserving message boundaries over stream transports, this interface provides receiver-side deframing.
+For preserving message boundaries over stream transports, this interface provides receiver-side de-framing.
 This facility is based on the observation that, since many of our current application protocols evolved over TCP, which does not provide message boundary preservation, and since many of these protocols require message boundaries to function, each application layer protocol has defined its own framing.
-A Deframer allows an application to push this deframing down into the interface, in order to transform an octet stream into a sequence of Content.
+A Deframer allows an application to push this de-framing down into the interface, in order to transform an octet stream into a sequence of Content.

-Concretely, receiver-side deframing allows a caller to provide the interface with a function that takes an octet stream, as provided by the underlying Protocol Stack, reads and returns a sigle Content of an appropriate type for the application and platform, and leaves the octet stream at the start of the
+Concretely, receiver-side de-framing allows a caller to provide the interface with a function that takes an octet stream, as provided by the underlying Protocol Stack, reads and returns a sigle Content of an appropriate type for the application and platform, and leaves the octet stream at the start of the